bobdenotter/many-eyes-of-making/README.md

 ## Installation instructions:

-First we'll need to make a local copy of the Git repository that houses the notes.
+To set up a local copy of these notes, we'll need to make a clone of the Git repository that houses the entirety of the notes and images.
 Then we'll install and set up Obsidian to use this folder.

 ### Clone the git repository